centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ## Centreon Plugin Packs Manager release notes

-### 20.04.3

-#### Bug fixes

-- After adding a license or a token the user must access to associated functionalities
-- Disable 'Add' button when input is empty

-### 20.04.2

-#### Bug fixes

-- The centreon_map user needs to be admin to have the license working on Central server

 ### 20.04.1

   - Drop legacy table not used since PPM version 2.1.0 (PR #100)